kindelia/Kindelia/WHITEPAPER.md

 ```

 The difference is expressive, especially because these transactions don't require
 signatures.
-Even if it did, Kindelia would still come shorter.
+Even if they did, Kindelia would still come shorter.
 This allows
 Kindelia to have much smaller blocks without affecting its throughput, which, in
 turn, allows it to fit a full block in a single 1500-byte UDP packet, which
 makes block propagation as fast as the internet allows, decreasing the block